 Trumpet Vines Are A Hummingbird's Delight

 The Trumpet creeper is a perennial vine also known by the scientific name Campsis radicans.
-When this plant vine is in bloom, it produced flowers that resemble the shape of trumpets.
-The flowers and long and thin, with a wide opening at the end, making it a tubular plant.
+When this plant vine is in bloom, it produces flowers that resemble the shape of trumpets.
+The long and thin flowers, with a wide opening at the end, make it a tubular plant.
 The flowers can be red, yellow, or orange.
 Many people like these plants in their yard because they are beautiful.
 They also like that the plants are appealing and attract birds, including hummingbirds.

 Fast Growing Trumpet Vine

 These vines can be planted on a pole or a trellis.
 As they grow, they will become upward and cover it, adding a great look to the yard.
-Instead of an ugly vine, these flowers will make allow the yard to look great.
-Since they are in bloom for several months, they are a colorful touch to a landscaping project.
+Instead of an ugly vine, these flowers will make the yard look great.
+Since they have been in bloom for several months, they are a colorful touch to a landscaping project.

-The trumpet creep is excellent for people that want to add some color to their landscape.
+The trumpet creep is excellent for people who want to add color to their landscape.
 This flower has an unusual shape and is attractive to hummingbirds.
 The leaves on this plant are green which looks lovely against the color of the flowers.
-This vine is excellent for anyone that wants to add a touch of color to their yard.
+This vine is excellent for anyone who wants to add color to their yard.